FredericNguyen/Films-MVC-DAO-CRUD/README.md

 This app uses nodemon for handling package dependecies.
 -npm install allows you to load them up into node_modules.
+-npm run go runs the server at localhost:8383

 ## Description
 This app uses web languages, TypeScript, and Bootstrap 5 library to make things look pretty.